cfpb/consumerfinance.gov/CODE_OF_CONDUCT.md

 everyone within CFPB spaces to exhibit these behaviors and refrain from behavior prohibited by anti-harassment laws and federal policies on harassment.
 These spaces include:

-- CFPB’s physical offices,
+- CFPB’s physical offices
-- CFPB events and meetings,
+- CFPB events and meetings
 - All of CFPB’s online forums and virtual collaboration tools, including code repositories